tmkasun/solar-hybrid-inverter-monitor/README.md

 ```

 To establish communication between the inverter and the compute device we had to use `pyUSB` approach described in [here](http://allican.be/blog/2017/01/28/reverse-engineering-cypress-serial-usb.html).
 For the basic working principles of Inverter - Compute device (Raspberry pi) communication check the [above](http://allican.be/blog/2017/01/28/reverse-engineering-cypress-serial-usb.html) article.

+Another important piece of the puzzle was to find out the communication protocol.
+[This document](https://www.fve-mp.cz/data/blob/product-application_pdf-20190724092401-8519-pip-gk-mk-protocol.pdf) from a random generous Czech inverter site.

+Without this, Decoding the values sent from inverter was a challenge

+and the meanings of
+- **QPIGS**<cr>: Device general status parameters inquiry

+and

+- **QMOD**<cr>: Device Mode inquiry

+were like greek!

 Once the communication is established it's was just a matter of routing the data to client application (React app) to present the data.